algolia-samples/internal-search/README.md

 # Internal search with Google Drive, Salesforce and Confluence

-This sample app allow you to index and search contents from Google Drive, Salesforce and Confluence.
+This sample app allows you to index and search content from Google Drive, Salesforce and Confluence in a single interface.

 ## Features

 The sample app uses the following features:

-- Easily index contents from Google Drive, Salesforce and Confluence to Algolia using [Tray.io](https://tray.io/)
+- Easily index content from Google Drive, Salesforce and Confluence to Algolia using [Tray.io](https://tray.io/) with little code
-- Search interface built using [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/)
+- Search all your content in a single search interface built with [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/)
-- Dynamic facets display using [DynamicWidgets](https://www.algolia.com/doc/api-reference/widgets/dynamic-facets/react/)
+- Dynamically display facets using [DynamicWidgets](https://www.algolia.com/doc/api-reference/widgets/dynamic-facets/react/)

 ## Demo (Try it yourself!)